By Billy Crosby

 Since nearly defaulting on its golf course loan, Buena Vista has been in an economic slump.

-Clements said he never planned on running for reelection, but some of his loyal supporters told him they would write in his name on today’s ballot.
+Clements is the current mayor of Buena Vista.
+He never planned on running for reelection, but some of his loyal supporters have said they would write in his name on today’s ballot.
 Clements would not reveal any of their names.

 Clements helped refinance the deal for the golf course.
-He also went to Washington, D.C., with Lexington Mayor Mimi Elrod and Hunt Riegel, retiring chair of the county Board of Supervisors, to help secure a $7 million grant for broadband in the Rockbridge area.
+He also went to Washington D.C. with Lexington Mayor Mimi Elrod and Hunt Riegel, chair of the county Board of Supervisors, to help secure a $7 million grant for broadband in the Rockbridge area.

 The mayor in Buena Vista serves a two-year term and participates in all City Council votes.
 The mayor makes $275 a month with no benefits.